 The sensitivity due to eye color isn’t just a myth.
 It’s based on scientific facts.
 So it’s true, brown eyes are less sensitive to the light than blue eyes.
 Here’s what happens:

-Lighter colored iris, such as blue or light green, will allow more light to pass through into your eyes' retina.
+Lighter colored iris, such as blue or light green, grey and in the very rare case violet, will allow more light to pass through into your eyes' retina.
 Being less capable of blocking the harsh sunlight or bright fluorescent light, people with light eye colors may find themselves grabbing their sunglasses more often than others.

 How Does Eye Pigment Effect Sensitivity?